✓ Find the best offers on your Stays on 🏡 booking.com

-1. Hampi – weekend getaway from Bangalore
+1. Hampi – 2 days trip from Bangalore

 - Immerse yourself in the surrounding of the amazing scenery of the giant boulders.